-- COMPLETE: Two baseball fields, baseball concession, two soccer fields, and a parking lot
+- COMPLETE: One full baseball quad (four fields), baseball concession/restroom, two soccer fields, and a parking lot

 The following non-profit youth sports organizations are sponsored, supported, and recognized by the City of Sapulpa, Sapulpa Park Advisory Board, and Sapulpa City Council, as being the primary providers of recreational youth sports in Sapulpa for baseball and soccer.
 We look forward to welcoming them at their new home at Bartlett Youth Sports Complex soon!